 Composite Fillings

 Composite fillings are an important advancement in dental health and the fight against cavities.
 The newer composite filling materials replace old metal fillings.
 Metal fillings contain mercury, a known toxin, and are silver in appearance.
 With composite fillings, Dr. Sarah Frahm can match your natural tooth color.
-Composite fillings are non-toxic and biocompatible.
-So, they offer you a number of benefits.
+Composite fillings are non-toxic, biocompatible, and approved by the FDA, making them an ideal option for patients concerned about safety and effectiveness.

-If you’re in need of a filling and are interested in Dr. Frahm for your dental health needs, read on to learn what the placement of composite fillings entails.
+Tooth decay is one of the most common conditions impacting oral health, but thankfully, the right treatment is within reach.
+If you’re in need of a filling or a composite filling replacement in the Monterey, CA area and are interested in Dr. Frahm for your dental health needs, read on to learn what the placement of composite fillings entails.

 Before After